IntersectMBO/cardano-db-sync/doc/smash.md

 - poolId - the pool id of the pool
 - poolHash - the hash of the pool metadata
 - cause - what is the cause of the error and why is it failing
-- retryCount - the number of times we retried to fetch the offline metadata
+- retryCount - the number of times we retried to fetch the offchain metadata

 ## Pool unregistrations